KAUSHIK0208/SIMPLE-CALCULATOR/README.md

 Multiplication: Multiply two numbers.
 Division: Divide one number by another.
 Technologies Used
-Programming Language: Python (or specify the language used, e.g., JavaScript, Java, C++)
+Programming Language: Html , JavaScript, Java, C++
-IDE: Visual Studio Code (or specify the IDE used, if applicable)

 ## Video Demo

 Here is a video demonstration of the project: